 Task 2: Planning, making and evaluating

-- Planning, making and evaluating a 3D artwork with a focus on "Harmony" in a group, according to a brief, inspired by the appliqué lanterns of Pipili and making reference to the theme, Different Backgrounds, Common Ground”.
+- Planning, making and evaluating a 3D artwork with a focus on Different Backgrounds, Common Ground in a group, according to a brief, inspired by the appliqué lanterns of Pipili.

 - Students work cooperatively to complete a 3D artwork according to a brief.